+375 29 142 27 19

 In enforcement proceedings, the debtor’s expenses are higher than in voluntary execution, since the bailiff collects, in addition to the debt, the costs of enforcement actions and 10% of the amount of the fulfilled claim, but not less than 0.5 of the base amount.

-Recovery of debt by a bailiff at the expense of other debtor’s property
+Recovery of debt at the expense of other debtor’s property

 The bailiff collects the debt at the expense of other debtor’s property when the debtor does not have enough money to pay the amount under the enforcement document.
 According to Belarusian legislation, money is a type of property.

-The statement of the recoverer on the foreclosure of the debtor’s property
+The statement on the foreclosure of the debtor’s property

 When the recoverer realizes that the debtor does not have money to pay the debt, and the bailiff has not yet foreclosed on the property, the recoverer may submit an application to the bailiff for foreclosure on other property of the debtor.
 The bailiff considers such an application within 10 days.